 She has caught Border Patrol agents peeping into neighbors’ windows.
 Residents out for a walk get stopped and asked for identification, mistaken for migrants.
 She’s watched officers arrest migrants on her property, and felt compelled to allow a warrantless search for drugs in her home a few years ago.

 “They disrespect the O’odham,” she said of the officers.
 “We don’t want them here.”

 Pancho’s modest home is clean and tidy but too small for all her possessions.
 Nearly every free space on the floors and walls is taken up with furniture, photos of relatives, artistic sculptures that Pancho made, American flags, and Western décor.

-She’s done ranching work for family and held a number of jobs over the years, living in metro Phoenix for a time.
+She’s done ranching work for her family and held a number of jobs over the years, living in metro Phoenix for a time.

 She came back to raise her two children in the home.
 They’re grown now, and moved out a couple of years ago.
 That’s given Pancho a bit more free money; she had just purchased the home’s first air-conditioner and had yet to unbox it.

 Her neighbor, Rosanna Manuel, has lived her entire life in Cowlic.
 She, also, was not bothered by the smugglers and migrants from Mexico.

 Last month, Manuel was sentenced to five years in federal prison for her role in the kidnapping of four migrants.

 When she’s released, she’ll likely be back in Cowlic.

 By then, things could be very different on the reservation.